-The historical outline provides a brief summary only of material covered extensively in the updated CMP for the site.
+The historical outline in this report provides a brief summary only of material covered extensively in the updated CMP for the site.

 1.4 AUTHOR IDENTIFICATION

 This report was prepared by Paul Davies Pty Ltd, Architects and Heritage Consultants, 180 Darling St Balmain NSW 2041.